emmt/TiPi/docs/deconv-tool.md

 ## Tuning the optimizer

 A limited memory optimizer is in charge of solving the inverse problem.
-The number of memorized steps can be specified with option `--lbfgs NUMBER`.
+The number of memorized steps can be specified with option `--mem NUMBER`.
 If `NUMBER` is less or equal zero and if there are no bound constraints on the variables, then a non-linear conjugate gradient algorithm is used; otherwise, a limited memory quasi-Newton method (similar to L-BFGS) is used.
 The number of